dgmstuart/dgmstuart.github.io-Octopress2/source/_posts/2015-03-22-tim-nash-at-wordcamp-london-beyond-unit-tests.markdown

       setup and teardown
 * Re-usable code in Codeception: Step objects (collections of related steps to DRY up tests?)
   - Helpers, Modules
+* Refactoring strategy: Acceptance tests allow you to refactor your unit tests with confidence, (which allows you to refactor your code with confidence)
+* Question: How to not couple the tests to e.g. the names of field names
+    * Strategy: create a page object which wraps up those IDs, so that you only have one point where you need to change these
+    * Makes it slightly harder for non-developers to do the changes _(does it though??)_, but makes it much more maintainable